 As you would imagine, having coordinated such a major invasion, there are many locations in Portsmouth that were directly involved in the D-Day landings, as well as numerous people.

 Their stories, and the story of D-Day itself, are told in the excellent D-Day Story museum, located near Southsea Castle.
 This is home to a huge array of information, as well as items from D-Day itself, including an original landing craft.

 The museum also has a cafe and an excellent bookshop with a wide range of titles related to D-Day.

 With some exceptions, this museum is open year round, and there’s a fee for visiting.
-See more on the official website here.
+You can book tickets online in advance here.